Flex plan contributions

-Below are two ways of defining contributions:
+These are the ways of defining contributions:

 • credits offset by an employee cost